nezaj/web-bitelog/src/data/notes.md

+### 5/3/2021

+Last week was tougher than I thought.
+I had three red days, three blue days, and one green -- lots of caloric variance.
+I averaged ~2100/cal per day vs my goal of 1950.
+This was slightly better than last week.
+Similarly weight-wise moved down slightly, back to sub 150 terrority, averaging 149.7lb.

+Early in the week I felt hungrier and ate excess calories.
+I tried to offset this in the following days and would eat low calories for most of the day.
+However, at night I would "crack" and eat a ton.
+Although late night eating was mostly clean, it meant I again would eat little the following day.
+This was tough to endure mentally.
+I was able to mostly offset calories by end of week, but due to eating out with friends, still came in higher than target.

+Exercise-wise I lifted 3x, ran 1x, Jiu-Jitsu 2x, and Judo 3x.
+In addition I biked 4x for 30min-1hr.
+Overall lots of exercise this week, and the body definitely felt it.
+I still want to be better about lifting and keep my eye on running -- definitely ran less last week.
+I spent a lot of time watching BJJ/Judo videos last week so it was tougher to fit in non-class based workouts.

+For this week I want to be more mindful about not giving into late-night cravings and keep caloric intake steady.
+For the month of April I only had one green-dominant week and that was definitely the week I felt the best.
+Let's get back to that!

 ### 4/18/2021

 Overall this was a great week in terms of diet!
 Calories were below target and macros were on-point!
 Every day was a green or blue day so no excess of calories.
 Last time I ate this clean was week of Nov 9th (aka 6 months ago).
 I would say